Bay & Bow Windows

 Bay & Bow Windows FAQ

-What is the advantage of a projection window?
+What is a bay window?